 Dayita Datta is a performer, educator, collaborator, and ardent advocate of North Indian Classical music who has been teaching and performing across Southern California for more than a decade.
 She is the founder, director of Shruti Music Academy, a premier North Indian Classical music institute where students learn different intricacies of North Indian Classical Vocal music based on the age-appropriate curriculum.
 The institution quickly adapted to the ongoing pandemic situation and has been successfully conducting classes as well as student concerts over zoom for the last three years.

-Dayita was a student of legendary Hindustani vocalist Late Vidushi Lakshmi Shankar for many years and continues her musical journey under tutelage of eminent Hindustani vocalist Pandit Sandip Ghosh.
-Dayita has also studied Rabindrasangeet (songs written and composed by Nobel laureate Rabindranath Tagore) under tutelage of famed singer Smt.
-Swagatalaxmi Dasgupta and Smt.
-Bulbul Sengupta, former Head of the Rabindrasangeet Department, Rabindra Bharati University, Kolkata, India.
+Dayita was a student of legendary Hindustani vocalist Late Vidushi Lakshmi Shankar for a decade and continues her musical journey under the tutelage of eminent Hindustani vocalist Pandit Sandip Ghosh.
+She has also studied Rabindrasangeet (songs written and composed by Nobel laureate Rabindranath Tagore) under the tutelage of Late Smt.
+Bulbul Sengupta, an acclaimed singer and retired Dean of Fine Arts, Rabindra Bharati University, Kolkata, India.

-Dayita strives to play an active part in spreading the awareness of North Indian Classical music across the diverse local communities and build a strong support base with deep appreciation of this rich ancient traditional art form.
+Dayita strives to play an active part in spreading the awareness of North Indian Classical music across the diverse local communities and build a strong support base with a deep appreciation of this rich ancient traditional art form.